 17. Multi-media printmaking projects.
 I don’t know a kid who wouldn’t love making these.

 18. More cityscape printmaking, but with a different approach.

 19. This is some crazy chalk-and-water printmaking technique that looks like all sorts of fun.

 20. Easy printmaking idea using those little foam stickers you’re usually cursing for getting everywhere.

 22. Any project that uses up extra cardboard is golden, and this one is extra-golden because it’s like 2 projects in one: collage and printmaking.

 24. Card stock printing- similar to the cardboard cut-outs printing, but more subtle.

 25. Active printmaking – roll your prints with balls!

 I have an amazing post on photo/image transfer onto wood that you will love if you’re looking for fun printmaking ideas!

-I am drooling over this printmaking book for kids, and it shall be in my library very soon.Share This Awesomeness:
+I am drooling over this printmaking book for kids.Share This Awesomeness: